Statistical laws and linguistics differ in naturalistic video and fictional conversations: Methodology

 We apply a horizontal axis restriction in log-space for the Zipf regressions (ranking of types) and correspondingly apply those same restrictions to Heaps' regressions' vertical axis (unique types).
-These restrictions bring the expected correspondence between Heaps' and Zipfian findings better in line.
-Given the shortness of data in \moviesindivshort\ and some POS, we could not apply the same end restriction to all analyses (they would be null if there were not sufficient data).
-We design start and end-ranges matrices to specify values per analysis (in Appendix~\ref{sec:appendix.methods_extra}).
-Further, given that the plot lines for regressions reflect unique types over the totality of a corpus or category, length of documents on average makes some plots' lines appear longer or shorter; in particular, \moviesindivshort\ has much shorter documents, leading to their total `types' (plot line) falling short of the other corpora.
+These restrictions better align the expected correspondence between Heaps' and Zipfian findings.
+Given the shortness of data in \moviesindivshort\ and some POS, we could not apply the same $x_{\text{max}}$ restriction to all analyses (they would be null if there were not sufficient data).
+We define start- and end-range matrices to specify values per analysis (in Appendix~\ref{sec:appendix.methods_extra}).
+Further, the average length of documents makes some plots' lines appear longer or shorter; in particular, \moviesindivshort\ has much shorter documents, leading to their total `types' (plot line) falling short of the other corpora.

 Next, we run a least-squares linear regression per corpus, POS by corpus, and low versus high interjection usage by corpus.